 All business units involved must be committed to the modernization process from the beginning to eliminate the risk that any of them will attempt to halt the process at any point.

 Myth #5: It Takes Too Much Planning

-To learn more about legacy modernization and how to navigate these myths, contact us today.
+Contact us today to learn more about legacy modernization strategy and how to navigate these myths.